Laberalus/jekyll-now/research.md

 ### Dynamical modeling of tumor fitness and evolution in CIN

-### Transcriptional consequences of chromosome missegregation
+### Identifying transcriptional consequences of chromosome missegregation that drive cell fate

 ### Characterizing tumor karyotypic heterogeneity and conferred fitness